tektronix/tm_devices/docs/advanced/signal_generators.md

 [AFG](default:AFG) internal to the scopes themselves, commonly referred to as an [IAFG](default:IAFG).
-All of these classes inherit [`SignalGeneratorMixin`][tm_devices.driver_mixins.signal_generator_mixin.SignalGeneratorMixin], which includes a list of methods which share functionality throughout all signal generators.
+All of these classes inherit [`SignalGeneratorMixin`][tm_devices.driver_mixins.signal_generator_mixin.SignalGeneratorMixin], which includes a list of methods that share functionality throughout all signal generators.

 !!! note